 The urinary tract includes the kidneys, bladder, and tubes connected to them.
 Infections can start in any part of this tract.
 A catheter-associated urinary tract infection (CAUTI) is due to a tube placed in the bladder.
 The tube is called a catheter.
 It allows urine to drain out when the body is not able to do so.

 A CAUTI needs to be treated right away to prevent more problems.

 CAUTI is caused by a germ that gets into the urinary tract.
 In this case, the germs may be brought into the tract by the catheter.
 A care team will take many steps to prevent infections.
 However, a CAUTI can happen when:

 The catheter is being placed.
 It can pick up germs from skin around the area.

 Urine flows back into the bladder.

-Germs from a bowel movement come in contact with the catheter.
+Germs from stool (poop) come in contact with the catheter.